Siege of Yorktown: Aftermath

 The victory at Yorktown and the American Revolution were honored in Libertas Americana, a 1783 medallion minted in Paris, designed there by US Ambassador Benjamin Franklin.

-Following the British surrender, Continental Army and French officers entertained the British officers to dinner.
-Cornwallis did not attend and O'Hara was the head officer for the British.
+Following the British surrender, the American and French officers entertained the British officers to dinner.
+A common accounting regarding the dinner holds that the Americans refused to extend the invitation to Tarleton, due to the alleged atrocities committed by his troops in the Carolinas, however Anthony J. Scotti and Edwin Clein consider this to be apocryphal, due to a lack of mention in primary sources.
+Cornwallis did not attend the dinner, citing illness, and O'Hara was the head officer for the British.
 The Americans were amazed at O'Hara's composure but, unlike the French, they were not entertained by his air of self-satisfaction.
 The French were charmed by O'Hara and began to express sympathies for the British in their defeat and engaged the British officers in friendly conversation, even inviting them to private dinners.
 Rochambeau left the dinner given by Washington to visit and pay respects to Cornwallis.
-He even lent Cornwallis 150,000 pounds in silver to refill his nearly empty military treasury.
-The mutual admiration of the French and British offices caused American concerns about future relations with the French.
+He even loaned Cornwallis 150,000 pounds in silver to refill his nearly empty military treasury.
+The mutual admiration of the French and British officers caused concern for the Americans about future relations with the French.

 Five days after the battle ended, on October 24, 1781, the British fleet sent by Clinton to rescue the British army arrived.
 The fleet picked up several provincials who had escaped on October 18, and they informed Admiral Thomas Graves that they believed Cornwallis had surrendered.
 Graves picked up several more provincials along the coast, and they confirmed this fact.
 Graves sighted the French Fleet, but chose to leave because he was outnumbered by nine ships, and thus he sent the fleet back to New York.